 - “Why am I always sick?”

-I confess, it has taken me years to begin to even entertain the idea of loving myself.
+I confess, it’s taken me years to entertain the idea of loving myself.
 I was too stuck.
-I had suppressed my rage and was shut down, paralyzing my emotions.
+I had suppressed my rage and was shut down, paralyzing my expression.
 It’s an arrogance in a way, holding back love from ourselves.
-It’s also selfish – because as we judge ourselves and hold back love from our own being – we do the same with others.
-When I got to the bottom of my blocks – there was guilt, shame, hatred, self-loathing, and unworthiness, as well as believing I was a failure and weak and needed to be punished.
+It’s also selfish – because as we judge ourselves and hold back love from our own being – we do the same to others.

 Where to Begin!

 - Make an intention to love yourself from your heart – even though you may not feel it now, really mean it!
-You can also use affirmations to help (Click here for information on affirmations)
+You can also use affirmations to help.
+Florence Scovel Shinn Affirmations

-- Have a willingness – again you may not be feeling it, just have the willingness to go there
+- Have a willingness – again you may not be feeling it at the time, just have a willingness to go there.

 - Hold no judgement over any thoughts and feelings – witness only, allow them to pass through you.
 It takes practice, be gentle with yourself.

-- Know you are not alone – help comes from amazing and unexpected places when you make an intention and have faith you will be shown the way how
+Know you’re not alone – help comes from amazing and unexpected places when you make an intention and have faith, you will be shown the way:

-Your life will take a new course as you make self love your intended path.
+Your life will take a new course when self-love is your intended path.

 I would love to hear your thoughts on this!
 Please share what you are thinking and feeling below!